top of page

 What is Scenario Testing in Operational Resilience?

 Scenario testing is a structured, forward-looking method used to assess your organisation’s ability to withstand and recover from severe but plausible disruptions.
-In the context of operational resilience, it focuses not on financial outcomes but on maintaining the continuity of your important business services—those that, if disrupted, could cause intolerable harm to customers, markets, or your firm’s stability.
+In the context of operational resilience, it focuses not on financial outcomes but on maintaining the continuity of your important business services, those that, if disrupted, could cause intolerable harm to customers, markets, or your firm’s stability.

 Scenario testing is a core requirement across regulatory frameworks, including the UK’s PRA SS1/21, CP24/3, the FCA’s operational resilience guidance, and the EU’s Digital Operational Resilience Act (DORA).
-These regulations expect firms to demonstrate their ability to continue delivering critical services under stress—and scenario testing provides the evidence to do just that.
+These regulations expect firms to demonstrate their ability to continue delivering critical services under stress and scenario testing provides the evidence to do just that.

 Scenario Testing: From Theory to Practice

 Traditional approaches to business continuity or disaster recovery often focus narrowly on restoring systems or maintaining access.
-But scenario testing asks a deeper question: Can your organisation continue delivering critical services under pressure—and for how long—before causing intolerable harm to customers, markets, or your own viability?
+But scenario testing asks a deeper question: Can your organisation continue delivering critical services under pressure, and for how long, before causing intolerable harm to customers, markets, or your own viability?

-By embedding scenario testing into your operational risk framework, you create a dynamic feedback loop—linking governance, control design, and risk appetite to actual performance under stress.
+By embedding scenario testing into your operational risk framework, you create a dynamic feedback loop linking governance, control design, and risk appetite to actual performance under stress.
 It allows you to understand interdependencies, assess your most vulnerable points, identify single points of failure, and explore how multiple failures can interact in ways not easily predicted by historical data.

 Done well, scenario testing is both a learning tool and a strategic enabler.
 It builds internal awareness, strengthens governance, informs investment decisions, and gives boards confidence in the organisation’s ability to protect what matters most.
+Scenario testing cycles also support continuous improvement and enhance the organisation’s ability to respond to real-world scenarios.

 Adopting Scenario Testing Helps You Achieve Several Critical Objectives: